In the case of books, documents, and publications, the title is the

 publication.
 For other objects, it refers to the place where the object

-Refers to the primary materials that an object is composed of, such as
+Format refers to the primary materials that an object is composed of, such as

 wood, metal, silver, cloth, etc. (Books, documents, serials, and other